-Here are some of the best Spanish podcasts designed to help you learn Spanish, with levels from beginner to advanced.
-All are free, although most offer helpful extras like transcripts for an additional fee.
+In no particular order, here are some of the best Spanish podcasts designed for learners.
+Levels range from beginner to advanced.
+All are free, although most offer helpful extras like transcripts for a fee.

 Accent: European Spanish